Prepaid Expense (Deferred Expense)

-So again the CPA did not recognize the revenues when he got the money when you receive the cash instead he recognized the $2,000 as revenues a month later when he completed the job.
+So again the CPA did not recognize the revenues when he got the money when you receive the cash, instead（S+V その代わりに S+V） he recognized the $2,000 as revenues a month later when he completed the job.

 Okey, question to ask ourselves then what if we did not make this adjusting entry.
 What is CPA omitted the adjusting entry what would be the effect on his financial statement.

-As I’ve said before with other adjusting entries when you get a question like this it always helps to write out the adjusting entry anyway, because it’s easier to answer the question that I just posed when you’re looking at the adjusting entry.
+As I’ve said before with other adjusting entries when you get a question like this, it always helps to write out the adjusting entry anyway, because it’s easier to answer the question that I just posed when you’re looking at the adjusting entry.

-So if you did not make this adjusting entry, then what would happen is and we have it listed here, you do not make this adjusting entry, your unearned revenue would be overstated at an arrow going up would be overstated.
+So if you did not make this adjusting entry, then what would happen is, and we have it listed here, you do not make this adjusting entry, your unearned revenue would be overstated at an arrow going up would be overstated.

-Your service revenue would be understated, if your service revenue is understated, then your net income also is understated and as you may recall your net income gets closer into your equity account like retain earnings or capital.
+Your service revenue would be understated.
+If your service revenue is understated, then your net income also is understated.
+And as you may recall your net income gets closer into your equity account like retain earnings or capital.

 So then your equity also would be understated.
-Well in conjunction with that the next question we want to ask ourselves is are our books in balance if we don’t make this entry.
-And I think by now after listening to my earlier segments you should know the answer and yes the books will still be in balance even though we may not make this adjusting entry.
+Well in conjunction(一緒に) with that the next question we want to ask ourselves is are our books in balance, if we don’t make this entry.
+And I think by now after listening to my earlier segments you should know the answer and yes.
+The books will still be in balance even though we may not make this adjusting entry.

-So each family offsets the other, so there is so the net the cumulative effect of these two would be zero.
+So each family offsets the other, there is the net cumulative effect of these two would be zero.
 So no change the right side, no change on the left side, so yes your books will still be in balance.

-So that concludes our discussion on unearned revenue I hope you have a better appreciation of this concept and the adjusting entry that is associated with unearned revenues.
+So that concludes our discussion on unearned revenue.
+I hope you have a better appreciation of this concept and the adjusting entry that is associated with unearned revenues.